List of St. Louis Cardinals in the Baseball Hall of Fame

 The St. Louis Cardinals, a Major League baseball (MLB) franchise based in St. Louis, Missouri, have competed in the National League (NL) since 1892, and in the American Association (AA) from 1882 to 1891.
 They have won 11 World Series titles, one additional interleague championship and were co-champions (tied) in another prior to the modern World Series.
 Known as the Cardinals from 1900 to the present, the St. Louis franchise were also known as the Brown Stockings (1882), Browns (1883–98), and Perfectos (1899).
-A total of 37 players and other personnel associated with the Cardinals have been inducted into the National Baseball Hall of Fame and Museum in Cooperstown, New York.
+A total of 55 players and other personnel associated with the Cardinals have been inducted into the National Baseball Hall of Fame and Museum in Cooperstown, New York.

 The first former Cardinals players to be inducted into Baseball Hall of Fame were John McGraw and Cy Young in 1937, the second year of the Museum's annual balloting.
 Rogers Hornsby was the first to be inducted as Cardinal, which occurred in 1942.
-Of the 38 former Cardinals elected to the Hall of Fame, 17 have been inducted as Cardinals and nine with the Cardinals logo on their cap.
-The most recent individual associated with the Cardinals to be inducted is Lee Smith, inducted in 2019.
-The next former Cardinal to be inducted will be Ted Simmons in 2020; he is expected to be inducted as a Cardinal.
+Of the 55 former Cardinals elected to the Hall of Fame, 17 have been inducted as Cardinals and 10 with the Cardinals logo on their caps.
+Two other inducted players have the Cardinals logo on their caps but were not inducted as Cardinals.
+The most recent individual associated with the Cardinals to be inducted is Dick Allen, inducted in 2025; he only spent one season with the Cardinals, and his Hall of Fame plaque bears a Philadelphia Phillies logo.

-In addition, two separate awards – the Ford Frick Award and J. G. Taylor Spink Award – while not conferring the status of enshrining their recipients as members of the Hall of Fame, honor the works of a total of six sportswriters and broadcasters in connection with their coverage of the Cardinals.
+In addition, two separate awards – the Ford C. Frick Award and BBWAA Career Excellence Award – while not conferring the status of enshrining their recipients as members of the Hall of Fame, honor the works of a total of six sportswriters and broadcasters in connection with their coverage of the Cardinals.
 The Cardinals also have a franchise hall of fame known as the St. Louis Cardinals Hall of Fame Museum located within Ballpark Village adjacent to Busch Stadium, the Cardinals' home stadium.